gum84/Megadrive-/Choosing-a-microcontroller.md

 ## Supported Targets

 ### Stand-alone Chips
 All diagrams below for ATtiny chips are based on [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore).
-Probably other cores will work as well, but you might have to adjust pin numbers and *#defines*, so please stick to ATTinyCore..
+Probably other cores will work as well, but you might have to adjust pin numbers and *#defines*, so please stick to ATTinyCore.

+Note that **all chips should be installed with a 0.1uf capacitor between Vcc and Ground**, as close to the chip as possible.
+Where there is more than one Vcc pin, all must have a capacitor.
+To be honest, I have always omitted this capacitor and never encountered any problems, but YMMV.
+No other specific hardware is needed.

 **NOTE:** In all diagrams, outer pin number are referred to the physical chips, while inner pin numbers are Arduino pin numbers.